Skip to main content

 1.2 Critical Judgements in Applying Accounting Policies

 In applying the accounting policies set out in these Notes, the Commissioner has had to make judgements about financial transactions or those involving uncertainty about future events.
-The critical judgement made in the financial statements is that the organisation will continue as a going concern and will be appropriately funded by the SPCB.
+The critical judgement made in the financial statements is that the organisation will continue as a going concern and will be appropriately funded by the Scottish Parliamentary Corporate Body (SPCB).

 Pension benefits are provided through the Civil Service pension arrangements.
 The Civil Service pension arrangements are unfunded multi-employer defined benefit schemes with benefits underwritten by the Government.
 As a result, the Commissioner’s office is unable to identify its share of the underlying assets and liabilities and it is, therefore, accounted for as a defined contribution scheme.
 No liability is shown in the Statement of Financial Position.